When you support the Carly May Foundation, you support organizations that provide life-changing programs and resources to those with Down syndrome.

 -Carissa L. Carroll, Founder and Executive Director, Jack’s Basket

 “Many great things begin with a story.
-For children and families at the University of Minnesota Masonic Children’s Hospital who are able to remain connected with each other over video while they are hospitalized, that story begins with Carly May.
+For children and families at the M Health Fairview Masonic Children's Hospital who are able to remain connected with each other over video while they are hospitalized, that story begins with Carly May.
 Carly and her family were the first to help us explore the use of a basic video conferencing cart to connect people who were not in the same building.
 The experience helped them through a difficult time and sparked a desire to make this service even better and available to more families.
 The Carly May Foundation provided the first gift to make videoconferencing for patients and families a reality.
 Their gift inspired others to also give generously.
 Thus, the ability for a hospitalized child and their family to stay connected was born.
 To say this has made a difference is an understatement!
 It’s a paradigm shift.
 Videoconferencing allows the parent at home be part of good night tuck-ins at the hospital and remain connected with their child’s care.
 The home doctor can be part of rounds and prepare for the child coming home.
 Children in the hospital can participate in everything from math class to graduation to a family picnic or a sibling’s birthday celebration.

 The Carly May Foundation has continued to expand its support, providing funding to connect moms on the antepartum unit, connect all the NICU’s and Birthplaces throughout the M Health Fairview system and signing on as a cornerstone partner for the Zucker Family Suite and Broadcast Studio.
 Plus, the Carly May Foundation has helped the Pediatric Rehab program purchase child sized and adaptive equipment to meet the special needs of all patients.